OpenRepeater/scripts/README.md

 These scripts will most Likly work on other system but will need modifications.

-There will be a generic install set of scripts added .

-All these Scripts are arm based. we currently dont have support intel/amd64/mips boards.
+All these Scripts are arm based.
+We currently dont have support intel/amd64/mips boards.

-This script is not finished and some things still need to be done by hand...so it still needs work.

 To use it, simply WGET it to your home directory and run it as root.